simrnsethi/world-dev-indicators/README.md

 - Run hypothesis tests on the above mentioned hypothesis (maybe paired t-test or ANOVA?).
 - Represent the final results in the form of graphs and figures.
 - Document the findings from the dataset.

+## How to run the analysis ⚙️

+1. Clone this repo to a local folder on your system.
+2. Navigate into this folder "world-dev-indicators" through command line.
+3. Type:

+		$make clear_all

+	This will clear all the result files which come with this repo.

+4. Now, type:

+		$make all

+This will run all the scripts in the `src/` folder as per the sequence in `Makefile` and render the analysis in the `results/` folder.

+The final report is rendered at this location: `results/finalreport/`